 Boards should use the Rod Catch Assessment Tool as recommended in the NASCO Fisheries Management Focus Area Report to assess and, where appropriate, introduce precautionary management measures.
-Guidance on the use of the Rod Catch Assessment Tool can be found at the Annex.
+Guidance on the use of the Rod Catch Assessment Tool is available.

 2.9.5 Management measures